abrennec/ofxadvanced/01_day/assignments/assignment_05.md

 ## Extend the Software Synthesizer Prototype (A5)

-Extend the software synthesizer by one (or more) of the above techniques.
+Extend the software synthesizer by one (or more) of the control techniques mentioned in the script including the use of an LFO to control another oscillator.

 ### 1 Pick one of the mentioned control techniques and implement it.